Puerto Rico Flag draped over building

 Salsa Dancing at La Factoria

-I was happy to use my months of salsa dancing lessons at La Factoria, located in Old San Juan and a good starting point for bar hopping.
+I was happy to use my months of salsa dancing lessons at La Factoria, located in Old San Juan.
+It was a good starting point for bar hopping.

 Explore Old San Juan